Most Haunted Cities in the World

 The Niddry Street Vaults offer an equally frightening experience.
 First opened in the 18th century, the vaults were a place for taverns and cobblers to set up shop, but extensive flooding caused a mass exodus.
 After years of abandonment, the site became a home for seedy brothels and the city’s poor, who were targeted by serial killers William Burke and William Hare.
 The duo murdered lodgers and sold their bodies to the local anatomy school.
 Today, there’s reports of extensive poltergeist activity here: Lightbulbs explode, forcing visitors to stay in the dark, and one can hear the sound of bodies being dragged through the vaults.

 Or perhaps you'd rather visit Mary King’s Close, where the bubonic plague spelled disaster for hundreds of people.
-Many have reported seeing one victim of the plague, a young girl named Annie, roaming the site, and left sweets for her to eat.
-After-dark tours led by costumed character guides provide historic context and maximum chills.
+Many have reported seeing one victim of the plague, a young girl named Annie, roaming the site — in an act of kindness, some leave sweets for her to eat.
+After-dark tours led by costumed character guides provide historical context and maximum chills.

 And then there’s West Bow, the former home of Thomas Weir.
 Weir was a model citizen who served in the army and went to church, but toward the end of his life in 1960, he confessed to a secret life of bestiality, witchcraft and devil worship.
 At first, authorities refused to believe him, but he was eventually put on trial and sentenced to death.
 His house was torn down and became a Quaker Meeting House.
 During quiet times, house staff report seeing the presence of an old man and hearing demonic voices.